rdfostrich/article-jws2018-ostrich/content/querying.md

 ### Version Query

-For version querying, the final query atom, we have to retrieve all triples across all versions, annotated with the versions in which they exist.
+For version querying (VQ), the final query atom, we have to retrieve all triples across all versions, annotated with the versions in which they exist.
 In this work, we again focus on version queries for a single snapshot and delta chain.
 For multiple snapshots and delta chains, the following algorithms should simply be applied once for each snapshot and delta chain.